devfile/api/docs/proposals/console/devfile-import.md

 ### Note:
 The context path is present in both the Console import form and the open devfile spec(Refer to the OpenShift Console Devfile Import screenshot above and the open Build Guidance PR screenshot below).
 Do we require two context dir information?
 Is the context dir in the Console form for devfile.yaml and the context dir in the build guidance spec for Dockerfile relative to devfile.yaml?
 Or do we always assume both the devfile.yaml and Dockerfile are always at the same dir level.

+ For phase 1, only the Dockerfile Build Guidance is to be implemented.
+SourceToImage(S2I) will be implemented in the future sprints.

 <img src="https://user-images.githubusercontent.com/31771087/99319306-4c19be80-2837-11eb-9639-a5c130deb4ba.png">

 ## Proposed Changes